 Regardless of the past success of your website, your dwell time could always be improved.

-First step is understanding why your pages may not be performing and then finding solutions to improving the content, calls to action and other components that make up your pages so you can better reach your target audience.
+The first step is understanding why your pages may not be performing and then finding solutions to improving the content, calls to action, and other components that make up your pages so you can better reach your target audience.

 Put these strategies to good use, and keep that incoming traffic interested.
 If you can engage your users for long enough, almost any inbound lead has the potential to become a real customer.